 to stir the pot?

 stir it, but get reactions of some kind.

 talking about concert music.
 Is concert music for everyone?

 not.
 It’s changing.
 Symphony orchestras are changing.
 The

 students we’re educating are changing.
 When you asked me to predict

 the future, that’s where I was having the problems.
 I really can’t

 predict the future.
 Our structures will probably not survive, but what

 we’ve created for them can very much survive.
 Nobody thought that Beethoven

-one is in Chicago the word ‘symphony’
+Whenever one is in Chicago the word ‘symphony’

 comes to mind because Chicago is the home of the greatest symphony orchestra.